 These local conditions may limit the ability of chemotaxis and infiltration of immune cells and fibroblasts into the injury site.
 The effect of local conditions on the healing process was previously observed in a comparison between two different anatomic locations of canine flexor tendon (namely, the poorly vascularized intrasynovial part and the well-vascularized extrasynovial part).
 Although injury to the extrasynovial part led to angiogenesis, inflammation, and repair, the healing intrasynovial part showed minimal vascularization and muted inflammation, resulting in poor repair.

-In conclusion, our findings provide insight into the healing of the injured neonatal enthesis and present a novel healing mechanism.
+In conclusion, the current findings provide insight into the healing of the injured neonatal enthesis and present a novel healing mechanism.
 The key feature of this healing process is the formation of a hypocellular scar by resident cells.
 The finding of different cellular responses along the length of the enthesis reveals a new level of complexity of this transitional tissue.
 Recently, the neonatal mouse has emerged as a model for improved healing capacities in diverse mammalian tissues compared with adults, in which injury often fails to heal or terminates with a fibrotic scar.

 Identifying the mechanisms that regulate this new healing process may therefore lead to the development of new approaches to the treatment of adult tendon enthesis injuries.

 Scar formation: cellular mechanisms.
+Textbook on Scar Management.

-Supported by NIH grant R01AR055580 (S.T. and E.Z.), Israel Science Foundation grant 1462/20 , Minerva Foundation grant 713533 , the David and Fela Shapell Family Center for Genetic Disorders , and the Estate of Mr. and Mrs. van Adelsbergen (E.Z.).
+Supported by NIH grant R01AR055580 (S.T. and E.Z.), Israel Science Foundation grant 1462/20, Minerva Foundation grant 713533, the David and Fela Shapell Family Center for Genetic Disorders, and the Estate of Mr. and Mrs. van Adelsbergen (E.Z.).
 M.T. is the incumbent of the Carolito Stiftung Research Fellow Chair in Neurodegenerative Diseases.